Chemiculs/qengine/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-- Basic "Hello, World!" application after polymorphic type - (the control flow chart gets more and more messy, the more instances of polymorphic types are instantiated)
+- Basic "Hello, World!" application after polymorphic type - (the control flow chart might be hard to see, but there are roughly 1000 sub-routines)

 ![IDA view of hello world C++ program after polymorphic engine](crypt1.png)